NomicFoundation/hardhat/docs/src/content/ignition/docs/advanced/reconciliation.md

 You can always define a new `Future` in an existing module, including importing from submodules.

-You can also alter your modules so that they express the same thing that you already deployed, but in a different way.
+You can also alter your modules so that they express the same outcomes that you already deployed, but in a different way.
 For example, if you had this module

 ```js
 const param = m.getParameter("param");